Robust Hybrid Learning With Expert Augmentation: Hybrid learning

-Our final goal is to create a robust predictive model $p(y|x, (x_o, y_o))$ of the random variable $Y$, given the input $x$ together with independent observations $(x_o, y_o)$ of the same system, where the subscript $o$ denotes an observed quantity.
+Our goal is to create a robust predictive model $p(y|x, (x_o, y_o))$ of the random variable $Y$, given the input $x$ together with independent observations $(x_o, y_o)$ of the same system, where the subscript $o$ denotes an observed quantity.
 As a concrete example, we consider predicting the evolution of a damped pendulum (described in \secref{sec:problems_description}) given its initial angle and speed ($x = \left[ \theta, \dot\theta\right]$) and a sequence of observations of the same pendulum.
 The expert model we assume is able to describe a frictionless pendulum whose dynamic is only characterized by one parameter $z_e := \omega_0$, denoting its fundamental frequency.
-A perfect description of the system should model the friction with a second parameter $z_a := \alpha$, the damping factor.
-In this problem, $(x_o, y_o)$ and $(x, y)$ are IID realization of the same pendulum which corresponds, in general terms, to samples from $p(x, y|z_a, z_e)$ for some fixed but unknown values of $z_a$ and $z_e$.
+The expert model is misspecified; it does not model the friction with a second parameter $z_a := \alpha$, the damping factor.
+In this problem, $(x_o, y_o)$ and $(x, y)$ are IID realizations of the same pendulum which corresponds, in general terms, to samples from $p(x, y|z_a, z_e)$ for some fixed but unknown values of $z_a$ and $z_e$.
 The expert variables $z_e$ (e.g., $\omega_0$) together with $z_a$ (e.g., $\alpha$) should accurately describe the system that produces $Y$ (e.g., the evolution of the pendulum's angle and speed along time) from $X$ (e.g., the initial pendulum's state).
 In our setting we assume that we are given a pair $(x_o, y_o)$ (e.g., past observations) from which we can accurately infer the state of the system $(z_a, z_e)$ as described by the interaction and expert models, and then predict the distribution of $Y$ for a given input $x$ (e.g., forecasting future observations) to the same system.
-Because the interaction between $z_e$ and $y$ is essentially defined by the expert model, it should be possible, and preferable, to learn an accurate predictive model of $Y$ whose accuracy is independent from the training distribution of the expert variables $z_e$.
-Provided all probability distributions in \figref{fig:gen_bnet} are known, the Bayes optimal hybrid predictor $p_B$ can be written as
+Provided all probability distributions in \figref{fig:gen_bnet} are known, the Bayes optimal hybrid predictor $p_B$ is

-We observe that the Bayes optimal predictor explicitly depends on the posterior $p(z_a, z_e|(x_o, y_o))$ which is itself a function of the marginal distribution over $z_e$.
-This may preclude the existence of a good predictor that is invariant to shift of $p(z_e)$.
-However, in the following we will consider that the pair $(x_o, y_o)$ contains enough information about the parameters $z_a, z_e$.
-As a consequence, the posterior distribution shrinks around the correct parameters value and the effect of the prior becomes negligible.